Please note: the 2020-2021 Academic Year Catalog for SJSU will be available on April 28, 2020 at catalog.sjsu.edu.

-MS - Psychology, Concentration in Industrial/Organizational Psychology
+MS - Psychology, Concentration in Clinical Psychology

-1. Meet all of the University graduate admissions requirements
+- Meet all of the University graduate admissions requirements

 General university requirements and procedures for completing the Master of Science degree are described in the Academic Regulations section of this catalog.
 In addition to these, the following departmental requirements must be fulfilled.